What is it?

 What is involved?

-- Implement an awareness raising campaign around your goal back in Ireland
+- Implement an awareness raising campaign in Ireland around your SDG

 - Complete a GOLD Global Citizen Award raise awareness about global social justice issues

 - Accommodation and meals during volunteer project

 - In-country airport transfers, orientation & support from experienced staff

 - This is a co-funded programme and each participant will be asked to raise €1000 towards their costs.